What makes up “food”?

 MICROnutrients - needed for chemical functions in our bodies

 Fat Soluble: A, D, E, K

-Larger amounts needed: calcium, phosphorus, magnesium, sodium, potassium, chloride, sulfer
+Larger amounts needed: calcium, phosphorus, magnesium, sodium, potassium, chloride, sulfur

 Trace amounts needed: iron, manganese, copper, iodine, zinc, cobalt, selenium, fluoride

-Water - essential for digestion, temperature regulation, joint health, and nutrient absorption
+Water - needed for digestion, temperature control, joint health, and nutrient absorption

-Fiber - soluble & insoluble food material that helps lower cholesterol and move food efficiently through the digestive tract (food sources: whole grains, vegetables, fruit)
+Fiber - soluble & insoluble food material that helps lower cholesterol and move food through the body

 Nutrient Needs & Recommended Intakes